 Usually with paid cloning products they perform some magic reconfiguration on the cloned image to make it magically boot with the right Storage Controller but with CloneZilla not so much.

 How to Restore a Clonezilla image to VMWARE when you see a 0x000000e boot error

 - In Clonezilla take an image of the entire disk and save it to an external USB HDD

 - In VMWare Workstation create a Windows 7 VM with a virtual drive the same size as the disk you cloned.
 In my case it was a 1TB drive so I specified 1000GB

 - Boot the Windows 7 VM from a Clonezilla ISO and then connect the USB Drive which contains the image of the physical disk.

-- Restore the previous created Clonezilla image on the USB drive and restore it to the 1TB vmdk.
+- Restore the previously created Clonezilla image on the USB drive and restore it to the 1TB vmdk.

 - This next bit was the reason it wouldn’t boot.
-Windows 7 comes with the
+The Clonezilla restored Windows 7 VM had the

-lsi_sas.sysbut it doesn’t start the driver by default.
-You get into circular re-boot territory.
+lsi_sas.sysdriver installed but the service wasn’t configured to start the driver by on boot.
+So you get circular re-boots with the error as in the screenshot above.
 I tried repair and other options but no joy.